sighupio/fury-kubernetes-ingress/README.md

 This is probably NOT what you want, standard Fury clusters have at least 1 `infra` node (nodes that are dedicated to run Fury infrastructural components, like Prometheus, elasticsearch, and the ingress controllers).

 If your cluster has `infra` nodes you should patch the daemonset adding the `NodeSelector` for the `infra` nodes to the Ingress `DaemonSet`.
-You can do this usiing the following kustomize patch:
+You can do this using the following kustomize patch:

 ```yaml
 ---